 #1: Incredibly Cheap Leads.
 When you switch to a quiz funnel, you can cut your cost per lead by 30-90%.
 Quizzes are incredibly shareable.
 When you are driving traffic on Facebook, it rewards you for that engagement.
 They will reward you by cutting your cost per click and put your stuff in front of more people.
 And when people go through your quiz funnel, they tend to want to share it with other people.

-- Examples of cut costs: Maston Kim, in the personal development space, was paying $6 per lead to go into his funnel.
-Switched to a quiz funnel and cost his cost per lead down to $.76.
-Sean Penrod, in the running market, was paying $2.59 per lead, cut his cost down per lead to $0.23.
-Beryl Young, in the photography market, was paying $1.67 per lead, and she cut her cost down to $.14.
+- Let’s look at some examples of quiz funnels and how these helped cut costs: Maston Kim, in the personal development space, was paying $6 per lead to go into his funnel.
+Switched to a quiz funnel and cut his cost per lead down to $.76.
+Another business owner Sean Penrod, who was paying $2.59 per lead in the running market, cut his cost down per lead to $0.23.
+Still another individual, Beryl Young, in the photography market, was paying $1.67 per lead, and she cut her cost down to $.14.

 - Andy Mackensen is in the e-commerce space with a business called Snack Nation that delivers you a box of healthy snacks based on your preferences.
-He was running a traditional funnel for years, and tested a quiz funnel with an A/B split test for three months.
-His cost per lead cut in more than half.
-His average cart value more than doubled.
-His sales cycle (the amount of time it takes someone to buy something once they have entered the funnel) went from 11 days to eight days.
+He was running a traditional funnel for years, and then tested a quiz funnel with an A/B split test for three months.
+He leveraged several benefits with this move: His cost per lead cut in more than half and his average cart value more than doubled.
+Plus his sales cycle (the amount of time it takes someone to buy something once they have entered the funnel) went from 11 days to eight days.
+But that’s not even half the story.
 He tripled his revenue and drove all traffic to the quiz funnel.
-Then he landed on the Inc. 500 list of fastest growing companies in America at #24.
-Selling snacks online!
+Then he landed on the Inc. 500 list of fastest growing companies in America at #24, selling snacks online!
+It can easily be described as one of the best quiz funnels ever created that helped reap phenomenal rewards.

 #3: Incredibly High Volume.
 There is no better way to grow or launch your audience than to do so on the back of a quiz funnel.
-You can grow your audience by 10-80x or more.
+You can grow your audience by 10-80 times or more.

 - Luis Carlos and Gaby are in the Spanish-speaking market for parents, and in the middle of COVID, so recently, they launched a quiz funnel.
 They generated 1M+ email subscribers in 10 days at a cost of $.26 per lead and a 400% ROI on that traffic.
 They made over a million dollars in less than a month on the back of this traffic!
 It’s insane.

 - Jamal Miller was working at a nonprofit making $17 an hour.
-He is in the Christian singles market and launches a quiz, “Why are you still single?”
-With this he builds a list of over 10,000 people in less than two weeks.
-Then he launches a membership site that makes $22,000 a month, so he quit his nonprofit job to run this full-time.
+He got into the Christian singles market and launched a quiz, “Why are you still single?”
+With this he built a list of over 10,000 people in less than two weeks.
+Then he launched a membership site that makes $22,000 a month, so he quit his nonprofit job to run this full-time.

 #4: Incredibly Valuable Data.
 You are building your own list that you control, not just names and email addresses, but all the data you gather from their answers to your questions.
 It is a valuable asset for your business so you can sell it someday.
 You can increase your company’s value by over 100x because of data.
 Data wins.